matheo/angular/libs/forms/README.md

 You just need to implement the `completeParams` method, which is useful to ensure that any configured parameters will have any required field(s) and the component won't break.
+Also, if you implement OnInit, be sure to call the base class too with `super.ngOnInit()`.

 As mentioned in the _Installation_ section, you can provide your controls with the useful `DynFormsModule.forFeature({ controls })` that saves any boilerplate.